chinapedia/wikipedia.abstract.en/Page/Jet_engine.md

-F100_F-15_engine.JPG turbofan engine for the F-15 Eagle being tested in the hush house at Florida Air National Guard base.
-The tunnel behind the engine muffles noise and allows exhaust to escape.]]
-Airstrikes_in_Syria_140923-F-UL677-654.jpgs]] Jet_engine_simulation.jpg 20140308-Jet_engine_airflow_during_take-off.jpg Airbus A319)]]
+turbofan engine for the F-15 Eagle being tested in the hush house at Florida Air National Guard base.
+The tunnel behind the engine muffles noise and allows exhaust to escape.]] s]] Airbus A319)]]

 A JET ENGINE is a type of reaction engine discharging a fast-moving jet that generates thrust by jet propulsion.
 This broad definition includes airbreathing jet engines (turbojets, turbofans, ramjets, and pulse jets).
 In general, jet engines are combustion engines.